Semrush helps you:

 That subject line lets people know that the newsletter is about backlinks.

-A compelling first line that hooks your reader right away.
-This line also shows up as a preview in Gmail.
+A compelling first line hooks your reader right away.
+This line also shows up as a preview in apps like Gmail.
 So it needs to be good.

 Here’s an example: